 Dictionary attacks are the type of attack we are trying to accomplish with these tools.
 A dictionary attack uses a precomputed dictionary file such as a Rainbow table to try and guess the password.
 Tools such as OphCrack and Rainbowcrack use rainbow tables to crack password hashes.

-In .NET core the System.Security.Cryptography provides the primary functionality to create hashes.
+namespace provides functionality for creating hashes.
 It has types which can be used to create both MD5 and SHA hashes.
 A small sample to create both an MD5 and a SHA256 hash is below

 Most people confuse encryption with hashes.
 It is important to understand that hashes are digests not encryption.
 A digest is used by a hash to summarize a compiled stream of data.
 Hashes are also a one-way function.
 Encryption converts plaintext data into ciphertext then converts it back to plaintext when the correct keys are given.
 This is a two-way function unlike hashes, which cannot be reversed.
 This is an important distinction to make.